-Sixty-two percent of owners say their customers care about the small business’s sustainability practices.
-Interestingly, that’s lower than the 78% of owners who care about sustainability themselves.
+Sixty percent of owners say that most or some of their customers care about the small business’s sustainability practices.

-Nearly one fourth of survey respondents -- or 24% -- say they aren’t sure how their customers feel about the environmental sustainability of their business.
+Nearly one fifth of survey respondents -- or 21% -- say they aren’t sure how their customers feel about the environmental sustainability of their business.

 2. I have employees who are environmentally conscious.

-Yet nearly a quarter -- 23% -- of small business owners surveyed say they simply are not sure about employees’ attitudes toward sustainability.
+Yet nearly one sixth -- 17% -- of small business owners surveyed say they simply are not sure about employees’ attitudes toward sustainability.

 Environmental sustainability is good for business.

 This year’s survey shows that promoting environmental sustainability is becoming increasingly important.
 Finding and implementing the right practices can be a strategic business decision for both Pragmatists and Sustainability Enthusiasts.

 We will continue tracking the attitudes of small business owners about energy and environmental sustainability this year, so check back to see how, and if, anything has changed.

 Learn more about the respondents in the Small Business Energy Report